MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot issues.md

     [<ffffffff8100c200>] ? child_rip+0x0/0x20
     ```

-- A null pointer error that resembles the following:
+- A null pointer error that resembles the following one:

     ```
     Pid: 242, comm: async/1 Not tainted 2.6.32-504.12.2.el6.x86_64 #1